Etienne0601/Remove-Characters/README.md

 # Remove-Characters

-This is just a simple program to remove characters from a string.
+This is just a simple program to remove characters from a text file.

 Usage: